-Urinary hesitancy occurs when a person has difficulty starting or maintaining a stream of urine.
+Urinary hesitancy occurs when a person has problems with urination involving starting or maintaining a stream of urine.
 Although urinary hesitancy is most common in older males due to an enlarged prostate, it can happen to anyone of any age.

 This article will look at the causes, symptoms, and treatments of urinary hesitancy.

 Anyone who experiences persistent symptoms of urinary hesitancy should speak with a doctor, who can rule out any underlying causes.

 Without treatment, urinary hesitancy may develop into urinary retention.
 Urinary retention occurs when a person is unable to void their bladder completely.
 It is a medical emergency.

 There are several possible causes of urinary hesitancy.
 Some can affect anyone, while others only affect one sex.